IBM/clai/README.md

 - [`Submission Starter Kit`](./submission-code) - Starter kit for EvalAI submission
 - [`Tellina baseline`](./tellina-baseline) - Tellina baseline code
 - [`Slack`](http://ibm.biz/clai-slack) - Discussion forum for the challenge

+## Updates

+- **August  3, 2020** - In the `nl2bash` data provided ([Link](./docs/nl2bash-data.md)), we identified some examples which either had syntactic issues or bash parser incompatibility, resulting in an incorrect metric computation.
+We've fixed this issue and have updated the dataset.
+Please update your local copy of the `nl2bash` dataset ([Link](./docs/nl2bash-data.md)) and also update your local copy of `submission-code` folder with the one available in this branch.